 The impact that terrorist attacks, such as the attacks of September 11, 2001, may have on the energy industry in general, and on us in particular, is not known at this time.
-Uncertainty surrounding retaliatory military strikes or a sustained military campaign may affect our operations in unpredictable ways, including disruptions of fuel supplies and markets, particularly oil, and the possibility that infrastructure facilities, including pipelines, production facilities, processing plants and refineries, could be direct targets of, or indirect casualties of, an act of terror.
+Uncertainty surrounding retaliatory military strikes or a sustained military campaign, such as those in Afghanistan and Iraq, may affect our operations in unpredictable ways, including disruptions of fuel supplies and markets, particularly oil, and the possibility that infrastructure facilities, including pipelines, production facilities, processing plants and refineries, could be direct targets of, or indirect casualties of, an act of terror.
 We may have to incur additional costs in the future to safeguard certain of our assets and we may be required to incur significant additional costs in the future.

-The terrorist attacks on September 11, 2001 and the changes in the insurance markets attributable to the September 11 attacks may make certain types of insurance more difficult for us to obtain.
-We may be unable to secure the levels and types of insurance we would otherwise have secured prior to September 11, 2001.
+Terrorist attacks, including the attacks of September 11, 2001, and the changes in the insurance markets attributable to such attacks, may make certain types of insurance more difficult for us to obtain.
+We may be unable to secure the levels and types of insurance we would otherwise have secured before such attacks.
 There can be no assurance that insurance will be available to us without significant additional costs.
 A lower level of economic activity could also result in a decline in energy consumption which could adversely affect our revenues or restrict our future growth.
 Instability in the financial markets as a result of terrorism or war could also affect our ability to raise capital.